 You do gain an extra cleaning mode, a larger visible pressure sensor and a refreshed handle design, with the Pro 3.
-But, you lose out on the travel case, that comes with the Pro 2 2500.
+But, you lose out on the travel case, that came with the Pro 2 2500.

 The following table lists the key differences between each brush.

 A more detailed list and explanation of the differences can be found beneath the comparison table.

 |Cleaning Action||3D Oscillating Rotating & Pulsating||3D Oscillating Rotating & Pulsating|

 |Timer & Pacer||Yes||Yes|

 - Handle design/colours